ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_avro_allow_missing_fields {#input_format_avro_allow_missing_fields}

-Allows using fields not found in [Avro](../../interfaces/formats.md#data-format-avro) or [AvroConfluent](../../interfaces/formats.md#data-format-avro-confluent) format schema.
-When field is not found in schema, uses default value instead of error.
+Enables using fields that are not specified in [Avro](../../interfaces/formats.md#data-format-avro) or [AvroConfluent](../../interfaces/formats.md#data-format-avro-confluent) format schema.
+When a field is not found in the schema, ClickHouse substitutes default value instead of throwing an exception.

 Possible values: